Association of Texas Professional Educators

 • Provide appropriate options for managing student behavior.

-The Texas Education Code provides that a teacher can temporarily remove a student to the principal’s office to maintain effective classroom discipline.
-The Texas Education Code now requires that each campus designate a “campus behavior coordinator” (CBC) who is “primarily responsible for maintaining student discipline.”
-Many districts have, however, opted out of this law as a part of their “district of innovation” plan.
+The Texas Education Code provides that a teacher can temporarily remove a student to the campus behavior coordinator’s office to maintain effective classroom discipline.
+Each campus is required to designate a “campus behavior coordinator” (CBC) who is “primarily responsible for maintaining student discipline.”

 The Education Code removal provisions apply to disruption caused by a student.
 The law does not create a right for a teacher to remove a student because the students’ parents are disruptive.

-Students may be suspended for no more than three school days at a time.
+Students may be suspended from school for no more than three school days at a time.
+There is no time limit on an in-school suspension, but the suspension must be reviewed every ten days by an administrator.
+While in In-School Suspension, a student must be provided appropriate behavioral support and comparable educational services.
 Students must be expelled for a certain set of serious offenses (see list below).
 Additionally, students may be expelled for an alternate set of offenses occurring at any campus or at any school-sponsored event in the state.
 These offenses include sale of illegal substances, false alarm, persistent serious misbehavior while assigned to a DAEP, or terroristic threat.

 When a student expelled from a previous district enrolls in a new district, the new district may continue the expulsion, place the student in a DAEP, or allow the student to attend regular classes.